1. Before You Get Started¶

 1.3.
 Installing Connext DDS¶

-A host bundle that contains files such as documentation, header files, tools, and infrastructure services executables.
+A host bundle that contains files such as documentation, the code generator, other tools, and infrastructure services executables.
 The host bundle is provided in a .run or .exe file that will run an installer.

 Host bundles are named: